 Theseus was a great hero in Greek mythology known for qualities such as strength, courage and wisdom.
-Therefore it’s no surprise that a team of Greek IBM scientists in Zurich and a professor from the University of Patras, Greece, borrowed his name as a codeword for a groundbreaking new memory technology, which combines flash with phase change memory (PCM) on a PCI-e card.
+Therefore it’s no surprise that a team of Greek IBM scientists in Zurich and Professor Theodore Antonakopoulos and his team from the University of Patras, Greece, borrowed his name as a codeword for a groundbreaking new memory technology, which combines flash with phase change memory (PCM) on a PCI-e card.
 Initial tests have clocked 12x and 275x improvements — and that’s no myth.

 While flash is ubiquitous in everything from USB sticks to data centers, PCM is still relatively unknown.

 First proposed for memory in the 1970s, phase-change materials, the premise of the technology, exhibit two metastable states which can store data when placed between two electrically conducting electrodes.
 When a high or medium current is applied to the material, it can be programmed to write a ‘0’ in the amorphous phase or a ‘1’ in the crystalline phase.
 A low current is then applied to read out the cells to access the data.
 Blue ray discs are an example of a phase change material.

 But IBM scientists have bigger plans for phase-change materials than just storing movies.
 They see it as a critical piece of the overall storage hierarchy to improve the speed and endurance of enterprise-class systems to store and analyze Big Data.